-Email GIS shapefile of proposed easement boundary to Pat Sherman (pat.sherman@state.mn.us).
+Email GIS shapefile of proposed easement boundary to the RIM Inbox (bwsr.rim@state.mn.us) with a copy of the signed application page.
 Include name of applicant, county, and easement program in the email subject line.
 Shapefile must include at least .shp, .shx, .dbf, and .prj files.
 Easement acres in shapefile must match acres listed on application and CEFW.
 Do not include any other application materials when emailing shapefile.